Hmong in Wisconsin: History

+As of the 2023 American Community Survey one-year estimates, the Hmong population of Wisconsin had increased to 70,841.

 State task force to aid 2004 immigration

 In 2004 the U.S. agreed to allow immigration by an additional 15,000 Hmong in order to close the last refugee camp in Thailand.
 By 2006 a total of 3,254 of these individuals, representing 682 families, had been settled in Wisconsin.
 The governor of Wisconsin Jim Doyle appointed a Hmong Resettlement Task Force in 2004 to review social policies and make recommendations to aid the acculturation of Hmong in the state, particularly as some welfare and social service programs were changing as a result of federal law.
 The state had gained experience with dealing with Hmong immigrants since the 1980s immigration, and many studies supported changes to programs to increase effectiveness.
 The task force reported in 2005 to the governor with recommendations to support the 2004 immigration.

 As a result of these recommendations, additional monies were budgeted for expansion of English as a Second Language (ESL) classes, and vocational skills training at community colleges, as well as for special classes to aid immigrants in adapting to Wisconsin.
 Local resettlement organizations worked to coordinate with the many Hmong Mutual Assistance Associations.
 Provisions were made for bilingual, bicultural aids and interpretation services to assist immigrants, and particularly the elderly, in using health and social services and managing interviews and encounters.
 Materials to gain a driver's license were translated into Hmong and posted on the department's website, and special programs were devised to help immigrants gain driver's licenses, to increase their readiness for work.
 In addition, employers were recruited for short-term programs to enhance immigrant entry into the job market.

 Among measures to recognize Hmong contributions, in 2006, the Sheboygan Hmong Memorial was built in Sheboygan.
 It memorializes the Hmong veterans and civilians who fought with the United States in the Laotian Civil War.